-Visiting the dentist can be a source of anxiety for many people, but for someone living with autism or sensory sensitivities, the experience can be particularly overwhelming.
+Visiting the dentist can be a source of anxiety for many people, but for someone living with autism spectrum disorder or sensory sensitivities, the experience can be particularly overwhelming.

 From the loud machinery, the needles, potentially invasive procedures, the light in your face and the cool sensations in your mouth, dental appointments can cause a sensory overload.